amyhupe/amyhupe.co.uk/src/articles/2021-11-01-nablopomo-day-1.md

 Are you taking part in NaBloPoMo?
 I’d love to read your posts if you are.

-Or, if there’s something you’d like me to write about, let me know—I need all the help I can get.
+Or, if there’s something you’d like me to write about, let me know—I need all the inspiration I can get.

 [Get in touch on Twitter](https://twitter.com/Amy_Hupe) or drop me an email at [amy.l.hupe@gmail.com](mailto:amy.l.hupe@gmail.com).